BugReplay/nightwatch-bugreplay/README.md

         default : {
           // ...
           globals: {
-            apiKey: '73H/VQbjdwu8IRZTtF5AIxVQF8p+oUMKW2bg/hNnG40=',
+            apiKey: 'YOUR_BUGREPLAY_API_KEY_GOES_HERE',
             saveSuccessfulTests: true, // the default is false test_run_id : process.env.TEST_RUN_ID || new Date().toISOString(),  // Assign a unique test run ID for each run.
 Defaults to current timestamp.
-            project_id: 875,  // OPTIONAL: Your BugReplay ProjectID you want your reports to save.
+            project_id: 'YOUR_BUGREPLAY_PROJECT_ID',  // OPTIONAL: Your BugReplay ProjectID you want your reports to save.
 Defaults to your active project ID.
-            assigned_user_id: 915,  // OPTIONAL: UserID of your BugReplay team member you want the bugreport to assign.
+            assigned_user_id: 'YOUR_BUGREPLAY_ASSIGNEE_ID',  // OPTIONAL: UserID of your BugReplay team member you want the bugreport to assign.
 Default is unassigned.
-            tags: 'automation, nightwatch, chrome',   // OPTIONAL: tags you want to assign to the bugreport.
+            tags: 'automation, nightwatch, chrome',   // OPTIONAL: comma separated tags you want to assign to the bugreport.
-            status_id: 3209   // OPTIONAL: assign the status id by default.
+            status_id: 'YOUR_BUGREPLAY_STATUS_ID'   // OPTIONAL: assign the status id by default.
 Default is New.
           },
           desiredCapabilities: {
             // ...